framely/community/docs/reference/quickstarts/pingpong.md

 # Quickstart with PingPong

 This PingPong tutorial will guide you step-by-step through the process of creating, building, and testing a basic chatbot on the OpenCUI platform.
-A chatbot is essentially an application with a conversational user interface.
-Users can interact with the chatbot by first connecting to it, after which they will receive a welcoming message.
-From there, users can input messages and receive responses from the bot.
+A chatbot is essentially an application with a conversational user interface (CUI).
+Users can interact with the chatbot by first connecting to it, for which they will receive a welcoming message.
+From there, users can input messages and receive responses from the bot one turn at a time.
 For example:

 :::: conversation
 ::: bot Bot